c4software/rpi-docker-lamp-stack/README.md

-# Raspberry Pi 4 32bit Docker based LAMP stack
+# RaspberryPi 4 32bit Docker based LAMP stack

 The purpose of this image is to quicly build a LAMP stack with Docker using a Raspberry Pi 4 **32bit**.